Get Carter (2000 film): Critical response

-The film received an 11% favorable rating among the critics tracked by Rotten Tomatoes, based on 61 reviews, with an average rating of 3.70/10.
-The consensus reads, "Michael Caine shows up to collect a paycheck, and so does everyone else in this rote, middling remake."
-At Metacritic, which assigns a normalized rating to reviews, the film has an average weighted score of 24 out of 100, based on 20 critics, indicating "generally unfavorable reviews".

-Among positive reviews, JoBlo.com praised "the sharp turn given by Sly Stallone, its groovy tunes, and its generally dark and gritty nature."
-Rob Blackwelder of SPLICEDWire called the film "a stimulating visual showcase of stylish film making that keeps a viewer's attention."
-Chuck O'Leary of FulvueDrive-in.com said that "the original Get Carter is better, but this is quite watchable as far as modern-era remakes go".

 Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.

 Shawn Levy of the Portland Oregonian gave an average review, saying that while "the film doesn't touch the original, it doesn't hit rock bottom, either."
 Kevin Thomas of the Los Angeles Times said the film is "not a terrible movie" but "too routine for its own good."
 Marc Savlov of The Austin Chronicle said that "the film itself is a muddle, but what is good is Stallone".
 Bob Graham of the San Francisco Chronicle said the film "is murkier than it needs to be, through no fault of Stallone's".

-Among the negative reviews, Todd McCarthy of Variety called the film "a useless remake."
+Todd McCarthy of Variety called the film "a useless remake."
 Elvis Mitchell of The New York Times said that the film is "so minimally plotted that not only does it lack subtext or context, but it also may be the world's first movie without even a text".
 Elizabeth Weitzman of the New York Daily News called the film "a throwaway story hidden beneath a messy jumble of weird camera angles, worthless editing tricks and an ill-placed, obnoxious score".

+Among positive reviews, JoBlo.com praised "the sharp turn given by Sly Stallone, its groovy tunes, and its generally dark and gritty nature."
+Rob Blackwelder of SPLICEDWire called the film "a stimulating visual showcase of stylish film making that keeps a viewer's attention."
+David Keyes of Cinemaphile.org said, "If you strip the material of its ineffective level of performances, what we are left with is a concept that, at least at the core, is quite intriguing."